RangerMauve/dat-store/README.md

   dat-pin login              Logs you into the configured pinning service.
 Not
                              necessary for local services
-  dat-pin logout             Logs you out of the pinning service dat-pin install-service    Installs a local pinning service on your computer.
+  dat-pin logout             Logs you out of the pinning service dat-pin run-service        Runs the pinning service without installing it in
+                             the background.
+  dat-pin install-service    Installs a local pinning service on your computer.
                              This will run in the background while your computer is active.